POLICE OFFICER (CERTIFIED)

 5. Must have completed at least sixty (60) semester credit hours toward an advanced degree (2-year degree or higher) from an accredited private or public institution that is accepted by the city, with a minimum G.P.A. of at least a 2.0.
 (Copy of transcript must be provided.)

 NOTE: The college semester credit hour requirement may be waived for U.S. Military personnel who have at least two (2) years of active duty service and an honorable discharge.
-This requirement may also be waived for certified police officers with two (2) years of police service.
+This requirement may also be waived for certified police officers with two (2) years of police service (Not Including Corrections).

 6. Possess a valid Florida driver's license within 30 days of appointment.